 HR professionals are tasked with maintaining a vibrant employee pipeline for success while simultaneously managing a very different work environment in this challenging environment.

-Organizations must understand and address the top five HR challenges of 2022 as they pivot to a new post-pandemic reality.
-Where we work and how we work are likely to continue to undergo rapid changes.
+Organizations must understand and address the top five HR challenges of 2024 as they pivot to a new post-pandemic reality.
+Where and how we work will likely continue to undergo rapid changes.
 Agility will be critical.

 1. Are your employees ready to come back to the office?

 The pandemic has altered how we will work in the future.
 Work is not necessarily a place anymore, and some remote work seems here to stay.
 Many companies are canceling their plans to build offices.
 Pinterest recently paid $89.5 million as a penalty to cancel plans to create a new 490,000 sq. ft. office in San Francisco.

 Simply put, other than the initial shock of everyone working from home, remote work has been an unqualified success.